Who are we?

 If you are concerned that social distancing measures are not being followed in your flat, please report it to your halls team immediately.

-Below are some examples on what to do if you have any of these COVID-19 related concerns for more information please see our COVID-19 accommodation FAQ's.
+Below are some examples on what to do if you have any of these COVID-19 related concerns.

 What if I develop symptoms?
 Will I get support to self-isolate?